Disintegrants used in pharmaceutical preparations

 1. Traditional Disintegrants: such as Starch, Microcrystalline Cellulose, and Sodium Alginate etc.

 2. Super Disintegrants: such as Crospovidone (cross-linked povidone), Croscarmellose Sodium (cross-linked cellulose) and Sodium Starch Glycolate (cross-linked starch) etc. At this time, these 3 super disintegrants are the most widely used disintegrant in pharmaceutical preparations.
-Most noteworthy , super disintegrants can swell up 10 fold with 30 seconds.
+Most noteworthy, super disintegrants can swell up 10-fold within 30 seconds.

 Further, Super disintegrants are two types: